 The only other thing you might need is some friends or family to share your pineapple!

 What Are The Different Ways to Eat Pineapple

-There are tons of different ways to eat pineapple.
+There are tons of different ways to eat pineapple with a knife.
 The most common, at least in the United States, is probably to cut fresh pineapple with a knife and serve it sliced into rings or triangles.
 Of course, you can also buy pineapple canned or dried, but both processes change the flavor of the pineapple.

-There aren’t a ton of ways to eat a pineapple without a knife.
+However, there aren’t a lot of ways to eat a pineapple without a knife.
 Pineapples are a naturally hardy fruit, which makes sense since the plant spends two years growing each fruit, and 5-6 months ripening each one.